In Essex, and across the country, many people are waiting longer than expected for ADHD assessments and treatment.

-- An ongoing national shortage of ADHD medications.
+- There is a national shortage of some ADHD medicines.

-Some GP practices in Essex have stopped prescribing ADHD medications for their patients and withdrawn from shared care agreements with specialist ADHD providers.
+Some GP practices in Essex have stopped prescribing ADHD medication and are no longer taking part in shared care agreements with ADHD specialists.

-Where this has happened, local arrangements have been put in place to support NHS patients to access their medications safely.
+If this affects you, other arrangements are in place to help NHS patients continue to access their medication safely.

-A GP Federation is a group of local GP practices working together to offer more services and better access to care for patients.
+A GP Federation is a group of GP practices that work together to provide healthcare services for local people.

 You will continue to be reviewed by your specialist provider.